Size - Stellar Mass Relation and Morphology of Quiescent Galaxies at $z\geq3$ in Public $JWST$ Fields: Morphological Fitting

 where $\gamma$ and $r_{\rm eff,0.5\mu m}$ correspond to the strength of the wavelength dependence of the effective radius ($\gamma=\Delta\log{r_{\rm eff}}/\Delta \log{\lambda_{\rm rest}}$) and the effective radius at the rest-frame $0.5\, {\rm \mu m}$. $\lambda_{\rm rest}$ is the wavelength in the rest frame according to the photometric redshift.
 We note that the uncertainty in photometric redshift (see Section \ref{sec:sample}) induces only negligible impact on the rest-frame wavelength $\lambda_{\rm rest}$ ($\sim3\%$).
 Following the literature, we use the effective radius along the semi-major axis as the proxy of the galaxy size.
 In the fitting, we use the effective radii of the images in all bands where the target source is detected with $S/N>50$.
-This detection threshold is motivated by the mock simulation described in Section \ref{sec:mock}.
-In addition, the best effective radii at the edge of the parameter range (i.e., $r_{\rm eff} = 0.1$ pixel or $500$ pixel) are not used for deriving the effective radius at the rest-frame $0.5\, {\rm \mu m}$ and the wavelength dependence of the size.
-We here require that at least three bands are used.
-The number of data points in the fitting depends on the field and the target's brightness, which spans from three to seven.
+This detection threshold is to assure the measurement quality in each band and motivated by the mock simulation described in Section \ref{sec:mock}.
+In addition, the best effective radii at the edge of the parameter range (i.e., $r_{\rm eff} = 0.1$ pixel or $500$ pixel) are not used here.
+After these selections, we require that at least three bands be used.
+The number of data points in this fitting depends on the field and the target's brightness, which spans from three to seven.
 We successfully determine $\gamma$ and $r_{\rm eff,0.5\mu m}$ of 26 quiescent galaxies, which we use in the following analysis.
-Two galaxies (\#7912 and \#362) are removed here since they are too compact, whose best effective radii are 0.1 pixel ($0.004\arcsec$) in all wavelengths at least longer than $2.7\ \mu$m.
+Two galaxies (\#7912 and \#362) are removed from the discussion because they are too compact and have the best effective radii at the edge of the parameter range in all wavelengths at least longer than $2.7\, \mu$m and thus do not have enough number of size measurements.
 Among 26 galaxies, all of them are selected by the $UVJ$ diagram, and 13 of them are selected by the $NUVUVJ$ diagram.
 We remind the reader that Appendix \ref{app:2} summarizes the fitting result and the best-fit parameters of all of them.
 Figure \ref{fig:wavegrad} shows the strength of the wavelength dependence of the effective radius $\gamma$ as a function of the stellar mass.
 Most quiescent galaxies have a negative correlation between the wavelength and the size, i.e., smaller sizes in longer wavelengths.
 The median values of $UVJ$-selected and $NUVUVJ$-selected sample is $\gamma = -0.38_{-0.08}^{+0.08}$ and $\gamma = -0.33_{-0.11}^{+0.10}$, respectively.
 This negative correlation between wavelength and the size agrees with the lower redshift results \citep[e.g.,][]{2014ApJ...788...28V,2021ApJ...921...38K,2022ApJ...937L..33S}. \citet{2014ApJ...788...28V} report the average strength of the wavelength dependence of the effective radius of quiescent galaxies at $0<z<2$ as $\gamma = -0.25$, less significant than our value.
 This could be due to the redshift evolution or the different stellar mass distribution between our sample and \citet{2014ApJ...788...28V}.
 Given the small size of our sample, we do not attempt to model the correlation between the stellar mass and the strength of the wavelength dependence of the effective radius as reported in \citet{2021ApJ...921...38K}, but we note that most of our sample is in good agreement with the relationship at the highest redshift bin ($0.8<z<1.0$) in \citet{2021ApJ...921...38K} with some outliers with the stronger negative gradient at lower redshift and lower mass.